OpenTermsArchive/contrib-versions/Skype/Terms of Service.md

 **9.1 Skype Credit.** You can pay for select Paid-For Products using Skype Credit.
 You can purchase Skype Credit using any payment method made available to you by Skype from time to time.
 The Skype Credit that you purchase will be credited to your User Account at the time of purchase (or if you are using a Skype Credit voucher, at the time you redeem that voucher).

-**9.2 Inactive Skype Credit.** If you do not use your Skype Credit for a period of 180 days, (including Skype Credit that has been allocated to you by a Skype Manager administrator) Skype will place your Skype Credit on inactive status.
+**9.2 Inactive Skype Credit.** If you do not use your Skype Credit for a period of 180 days, (including Skype Credit that has been allocated to you by a Skype Manager administrator or another Skype user) Skype will place your Skype Credit on inactive status.
 You can reactivate the Skype Credit by following the reactivation link in My Account at https://secure.skype.com/account/credit-reactivate.
 Reactivated Skype Credit is not refundable.
 If you are located in Japan and you buy Skype Credit from the Skype Website, this paragraph does not apply to you and your Skype Credit shall expire 6 months from the date of purchase.
 You are not permitted to use any Skype Credit on or after the date of its expiry.

 **9.3 Other payment methods.** Skype does not guarantee that you will be able to use your Skype Credit balance to purchase all Products.
 Where Skype Credit cannot be used to pay for a Product, Skype will make another payment method available to you.
 Skype reserves the right to remove or amend the available payment methods at its sole discretion.